OkayHughes/open-lab-notebook/src/posts/misc/creating-lab-notebook.md

   - science-communication
 eleventyNavigation:
   key: (This is the title of the page!)
 Creating an online lab notebook.
   parent: (This is the title of a parent page.
-Make sure this title exists or the site won't compile!)
+Make sure this title exists or the site won't compile (or delete it, it's optional)!)
 Science Communication
 layout: layouts/post.njk
 ---